kavingray/wp-ui/readme.txt

 = I have some exciting idea/suggestion about this plugin! =

 I would love to hear about it.
-Please contact me [here](http://kav.in/contact)
+Please share it [here](http://kav.in/discuss)

 = How can i support this plugin? =

 * Give this plugin a nice rating - Stars on the right!
-* Tell others that it works with the compatibility box on the right >>
+* Tell others that it works, with the compatibility box on the right
-* Better, if you [link](http://kav.in/wp-ui-for-wordpress) to the plugin site or share.
+* We'd really appreciate, if you [link](http://kav.in/wp-ui-for-wordpress) to the plugin site or share.
-* Maybe, you can like us on [Facebook](http://www.facebook.com/pages/Capability/136970409692187) or follow us on [twitter](http://twitter.com/cpblty), so we can make even more awesome plugins with greater support!
+* Maybe, you can like us on [Facebook](http://www.facebook.com/pages/Capability/136970409692187) or follow us on [twitter](http://twitter.com/cpblty), if you think we are doing a good job!

 == Screenshots ==